maxshabs/Arkanoid-Game/README.md

 Completing a level requires breaking all the bricks without letting the ball fall out of the screen.
 ## Levels:
 ### Level 1
-A warmup level with one single block and one ball.</br>
+A warmup level with one block and one ball.</br>
 <img src="screenshots/first_level.png" alt="firstlevel" width="700" height="500"/></br>
 ### Level 2
-You have a huge paddle with many balls.</br>
+You control a huge paddle with multiple balls, making it more challenging to manage.</br>
 <img src="screenshots/second_level.png" alt="secondlevel" width="700" height="500"/></br>
 ### Level 3
-You have 2 balls and a small paddle, try and beat!
-(It won't be easy)</br>
+The final and most difficult level with a smaller paddle and two balls.
+You’ll need to stay sharp to beat this!</br>
 <img src="screenshots/third_level.png" alt="thirdlevel" width="700" height="500"/>

+## Installation:
+	1. Clone the repository.
+	2. Use the provided GUI library (biuoop-1.4.jar) to run the game.
+	3. Compile and execute the game using your preferred IDE.